ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If no error occurs and the PUT request is successfully processed, the Group Manager performs the following actions.

 First, the Group Manager updates the group-configuration resource, consistently with the values indicated in the PUT request from the Administrator.
-When doing so, the configuration parameters 'group_mode' and 'pairwise_mode' as well as the status parameters 'group_name' and 'gid_reuse MUST remain unchanged.
+When doing so, the configuration parameters 'group_mode' and 'pairwise_mode' as well as the status parameters 'group_name' and 'gid_reuse' MUST remain unchanged.
 For each other parameter not specified in the PUT request, the Group Manager MUST use default values as specified in {{default-values}}.
 The corresponding group-membership resource is also accordingly updated.